 Of course, this prohibition on recommendations only applies to baccalaureate studies.
 University of Washington admissions does ask for letters of recommendation for its grad programs.
 And a number of other top schools will ask for reference letters, both for graduate and undergraduate students.
 If you’re applying to multiple schools or already thinking of grad school, you may enjoy Magoosh’s article on how to ask for a letter of recommendation for college.

 Now let’s talk admissions essays.
 These are required by University of Washington admissions.
 In fact, your admissions essays (yes, more than one!) are a vital part of how to get into University of Washington.
-You’ll be expected to write one 500-word essay, and one 300-word “short statement.”
+You’ll be expected to write one longer essay (maximum of 650 words), and one “short statement” (maximum of 300 words).
 The good news is that these aren’t hard-to-write “research essays.”
 Nor are the keys to a successful essay shrouded in mystery.
 Instead, the University of Washington has a web page that lists all possible essay questions, with detailed instructions.
 Magoosh offers a secondary resource that may help as well.
 Many aspects of our Common App essay tutorial are relevant to the University of Washington Admissions essay.